Reading your meter

 - Be mindful of latches on gates into your property and ensure they are easy to open.

-- If you would like to know if the meter reader has visited your property, stick a piece of paper on the meter with instructions "please remove when read" indicating the meter has been read.
+- If you'd like to know if the meter reader has visited your property, stick a piece of paper on the meter with instructions "please remove when read" indicating the meter has been read.

 - Remove any private locks on your gate or meter box during the scheduled meter reading period.

-- If you are concerned about security, you can purchase an Energex lock from one of our approved locksmiths.
+- If you're concerned about security, you can purchase an Energex lock from one of our approved locksmiths.
 The meter readers will be able to use a master key to open this lock.

 - Keep your dog away from the meter during the scheduled meter reading period.

 - Avoid building gardens, fences or anything else in front of the electricity meter.

-- If you are renovating your home with the help of an electrician, consider whether you can move the meter box to a more accessible location.
+- If you're renovating your home with the help of an electrician, consider whether you can move the meter box to a more accessible location.

 No access to meter

 If we're unable to access your meter for any reason, we'll need to estimate your electricity usage based on previous data, which might not reflect your changing power usage.

 To update meter access information, contact your electricity retailer and provide current access details.